xmootoo/lmer-SYS19/README.md

 # SYS: Income-Inequality & Personality Facets related to Agression (2019)

-This dataset included 1029 adolescents from the Saguenay Youth Study (SYS) who inhabit the Saguenay Lac Saint-Jean region in Quebec, Canada.
+This dataset used included 1029 adolescents from the Saguenay Youth Study (SYS) who inhabit the Saguenay Lac Saint-Jean region in Quebec, Canada (data is proprietary so it cannot be released here).
 Information consisted of:

 •	Census Tract Area (for the Gini Index of Income-Inequality)